-2. Members of the Scientific Advisory Committee selects the winner and prepare a short description justifying the selection.
+2. Members of the Scientific Advisory Committee selects the honoree and prepare a short description justifying the selection.

 Consists of a plaque.
-The winner will be presented with the award at the Annual GVN Meeting and will be announced by the GVN.
+The honoree will be presented with the award at the Annual GVN Meeting and will be announced by the GVN.